hariarunn/linear__regression/README.md

 step 6: Visualising the Polynomial Regression results using a scatter plot. step 7: Predicting new results with both Linear and Polynomial Regression.
 Note that the input variable must be in a numpy 2D array.

+#logistic__regression:
+Logistic Regression is much similar to the Linear Regression except that how they are used.
+Linear Regression is used for solving Regression problems, whereas Logistic regression is used for solving the classification problems.

+Steps in Logistic Regression:
+To implement the Logistic Regression using Python, we will use the same steps as we have done in previous topics of Regression.
+Below are the steps:

+1. Data Pre-processing step
+2 .Fitting Logistic Regression to the Training set
+3. Predicting the test result
+4. Test accuracy of the result(Creation of Confusion matrix) 5 .
+Visualizing the test set result.